All ONE432 artisans receive a guaranteed living wage, in addition to their profit share from each shoe sold.

 Ammar’s spent his childhood between Boston, Geneva, and Lahore, before moving to Pakistan permanently to start his menswear label.
 The next 10 years saw Ammar Belal Menswear grow to be a premier lifestyle brand with Ammar winning national design awards for “Best Emerging Talent”, “Best Original Song” and “Best Menswear”.
-The retail success of his namesake label left Ammar wanting to explore new challenges beyond a corporate empire and reevaluate a personal identity focused on community.
+The retail success of his namesake label left Ammar wanting to explore new challenges beyond a corporate fashion empire and reevaluate a personal identity focused on community.

 Ammar was the first individual from South Asia/Middle East region to be offered a place in the prestigious Parsons MFA Fashion program, where he conceived ONE432, and was recruited to teach straight after his New York Fashion Week debut.
 His trans-disciplinary narrative as a Professor of BFA Fashion (Senior Thesis) with BBA Entrepreneurship (Design & Mgmt.) is part of an evolving vision to explore the harmony between Fashion, Critical Awareness, and Social Impact.
 Along with teaching at Parsons School of Design, Ammar continues to design for a few key patrons of his eponymous custom menswear label in New York.

 Umar brings a unique global perspective into his endeavors.
 He completed his basic and secondary education in Switzerland before moving to New York to attend NYU.
 After working for a Luxury Real Estate Developer in New York, he found his passion in “buildings things”.
 In 2013, he returned to Pakistan to start a knitwear garment factory that gradually scaled to produce 100,000 pieces a month.
-The success of the company however could not hide the glaring systemic disenchantment of the garment worker in the global apparel industry; condemning entire communities into a loop of subsistence living.
+The success of the company however could not hide the glaring systemic disenchantment of the factory worker in the global apparel industry; condemning entire communities into a loop of subsistence living.